Frojd/VersionWatcher/README.md

 # VersionWatcher

-This is a tool for keeping track on project dependecies.
+This is a tool for keeping track on project dependencies.

 ## Usage (Tracking)